 All firms that handle overseas money transfer have to be either authorised by or registered with the Financial Conduct Authority (FCA), offering certain regulatory protections.
 Firms that are authorised must keep your money ringfenced away from their own company funds, giving you a greater likelihood of having your money returned should the firm go bust.
 All larger international money transfer firms have to be authorised by the FCA.

 Firms that are only registered with (as opposed to authorised by) the FCA can choose how they handle your money and don’t have to ringfence it, but they may still choose to do so.
 They still have to show the regulator that they’re based in the UK and that none of their managers have criminal convictions related to financial crimes.
 Smaller firms tend to be registered rather than authorised.

 You can check the status of a firm using the FCA’s register, and can refer to online reviews to check the level of service offered by different firms.
 It’s also worth noting that international money transfer services are not included in the Financial Services Compensation Scheme (FSCS), though if the firm is authorised with the FCA rather than registered, your money is as protected as possible.
-Our broker partner, Xe Money Transfer, is fully authorised with the FCA.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.